kwiatks/climate-change-setup-oxford/README.md

 ### PAIRS

 There are two modes for using PAIRS, Graphical User Interface (GUI) and via API calls.
 When using the GUI version you are presented with Datalayers and DataSets.
 There is a one to many relationship (a dataset contains many datalayers).
-A CSV file showing the datasets/datalayers will be shared with you during the Event.
-We recommend you take some time looking at the contents before using the GUI and/or APIs to determine if there are already some datalayers available that are relevant to your idea.
+A CSV file showing the datasets/datalayers will be shared with you during the Event (it will be emailed to you).
+We recommend you take some time looking at the contents **before** using the GUI and/or APIs to determine if there are already some datalayers available that are relevant to your idea.

 #### PAIRS GUI